trueos/trueos-docs/trueos-handbook/advanced.rst

 used to install a FreeBSD-based command-line server operating system rather than a graphical desktop operating system.

-TrueOS® adds the following to a vanilla installation of FreeBSD: :command:`iocage` for jail management and the command line versions of most of the :ref:`Control Panel` utilities.
+TrueOS® adds the following to a vanilla installation of FreeBSD: :command:`iocage` for jail management and several command line utilities for managing the server.
 You will find those utilities in :file:`/usr/local/bin/pc-*`.
 It also installs the software mentioned in
 `the RUN_DEPENDS= section of this file <https://github.com/pcbsd/freebsd-ports/blob/master/misc/trueos-base/Makefile>`_.

 For a server installation, using the TrueOS® installer rather than the